cheonglol/whatever-springframework-java17/README.md

 2. i experiment with ideas
 3. i experiment with DSA (born to use forloops, forced to learn how it works internally)

+to run this,

+1. get java17
+2. use that maven cmd
+3. figure the rest out 👍🏻

 # Branches

 1. using `main` branch to,